hmslima/sambahsacompletegrammar/sambahsa.md

 Other sources are borrowed words of, at least, two linguistic branchs, from West Europe until East Asia.

-There is no reason to worry about new words, sambahsa already have a great lexicon and new words will come from the absortion of neologisms.
+There is no reason to worry about new words, sambahsa already has a great lexicon and new words will come from the absortion of neologisms.
-If it's not possible a translation from the existent lexicon in sambahsa, can be used the word in its original form, the terms from the computer science area are a good example of this.
+If it's not possible a translation from the existent lexicon in sambahsa, can be used the word in its original form, the terms from the computer science area are a good example of it.
 Words that imply a specific cultural item, like a martial arts of a people or a typical dish, will be used the own word.
 It's similar what would happen in english, for example, the word 武術 *(wushu)* was translated in the